markrai/seen/TESTING.md

 ## Why Docker?

-Nazr is a Docker-based application designed for Linux deployment.
+Seen is a Docker-based application designed for Linux deployment.
 Tests are written to run in the same environment as production:

 - ✅ Consistent test environment across all platforms
 - ✅ Matches production deployment